 Contrary to the myth that the canon of the NT books was not settled until the Roman Catholic church stepped in, there are many references to the NT books being quoted by many early church fathers as God’s Word.

-Christian scholar, Norman Geisler declares:
+Christian scholar, Norman Geisler wrote:

 “Of the four gospels alone there are 19,368 citations by the church fathers from the late first century on.
 This includes 268 by Justin Martyr (100-165), 1038 by Ireneaus (active in the late second century), 1017 by Clement of Alexandria … 9231 by Origen (185-254), 3822 by Tertullian … Earlier, Clement of Rome cited Matthew, John, 1 Corinthians in 95 to 97 …

-“This argues powerfully that the Gospels were in existence before the end of the first century, while some eyewitnesses (including John) were still alive” (Encyclopedia of Christian Apologetics, Baker Books, Grand Rapids, 1999, pp 529-530).
+“This argues powerfully that the Gospels were in existence before the end of the first century, while some eyewitnesses (including John) were still alive” (Encyclopedia of Christian Apologetics, Baker Books, Grand Rapids, 1999, pp. 529-530).

 Let me quote only two out of these church fathers.